-ENGL 1120-COMPOSITION II 3 CREDITS
+ENGL 1110-COMPOSITION I 3 CREDITS

 SYLLABUS

 CATALOG DESCRIPTION

-In this course, students will explore argument in multiple genres.
-Research and writing practices emphasize summary, analysis, evaluation, and integration of secondary sources.
-Students will analyze rhetorical situations in terms of audience, contexts, purpose, mediums, and technologies and apply this knowledge to their reading, writing, and research.
-Students will sharpen their understanding of how writing and other modes of communication work together for rhetorical purposes.
-The emphasis of this course will be on research methods.
+In this course, students will read, write, and think about a variety of issues and texts.
+They will develop reading and writing skills that will help with the writing required in their fields of study and other personal and professional contexts.
+Students will learn to analyze rhetorical situations in terms of audience, contexts, purpose, mediums, and technologies and apply this knowledge to their reading and writing.
+They will also gain an understanding of how writing and other modes of communication work together for rhetorical purposes.
+Students will learn to analyze the rhetorical context of any writing task and compose with purpose, audience, and genre in mind.
+Students will reflect on their own writing processes, learn to workshop drafts with other writers, and practice techniques for writing, revising, and editing.

-Formerly ENGL-211
+Formerly ENGL-111

-Prerequisites: ENGL-1110 and (RDNG-099 OR RDNG-113).
+Prerequisites: ENGL-099 and RDNG-096 or appropriate English and Reading Accuplacer scores.

-Semester Offered: All COMMON STUDENT LEARNING OUTCOMES Upon successful completion of San Juan College programs and degrees, the student will demonstrate competency in...
-BROAD AND SPECIALIZED LEARNING Students will actively and independently acquire, apply, and adapt skills and knowledge with an awareness of global contexts.
-CRITICAL THINKING Students will think analytically and creatively to explore ideas, make connections, draw conclusions and solve problems.
-CULTURAL AND CIVIC ENGAGEMENT Students will act purposefully, reflectively, and ethically in diverse and complex environments.
-EFFECTIVE COMMUNICATION Students will exchange ideas and information with clarity in multiple contexts.
+Semester Offered: All

+COMMON STUDENT LEARNING OUTCOMES

+Upon successful completion of San Juan College programs and degrees, the student will demonstrate competency in...

+BROAD AND SPECIALIZED LEARNING

+Students will actively and independently acquire, apply, and adapt skills and knowledge with an awareness of global contexts.

+CRITICAL THINKING

+Students will think analytically and creatively to explore ideas, make connections, draw conclusions and solve problems.

+CULTURAL AND CIVIC ENGAGEMENT

+Students will act purposefully, reflectively, and ethically in diverse and complex environments.

+EFFECTIVE COMMUNICATION

+Students will exchange ideas and information with clarity in multiple contexts.

+INFORMATION LITERACY

-INFORMATION LITERACY Students will be able to recognize when information is needed and have the ability to locate, evaluate, and use it effectively.
-INTEGRATING TECHNOLOGIES Students will demonstrate fluency in the application and use of technologies in multiple contexts.
+Students will be able to recognize when information is needed and have the ability to locate, evaluate, and use it effectively.

+INTEGRATING TECHNOLOGIES

+Students will demonstrate fluency in the application and use of technologies in multiple contexts.

 Student work from this class may be randomly selected and used anonymously for assessment of course, program, and/or institutional learning outcomes.
 For more information, please refer to the Dean of the appropriate School.

-COURSE LEARNING OUTCOMES Upon successful completion of the course, the student will be able to...
-A copy of this approved syllabus is on file in the dean's office.
-Updated 12/14/18 1.
-Establish PURPOSE\ in academic essays and other documents. a.
-Analyze and determine purpose in relation to the rhetorical situation (writing context, topic, and audience).
-[BSL/CT]\\ b.
-Generate academic essays and other texts that develop a central thesis (a statement of purpose).
-[CT/EC] c.
-Use the writing process to plan, research, draft, and revise in order to determine and accomplish the purpose of the writing.
-[CT/EC/IT] d.
-Use writing for a variety of purposes such as informing, analyzing, and persuading.
-[CT/EC] e.
-Provide appropriate support (evidence and examples) from appropriate sources to accomplish the purpose of the writing.
-[BSL/CT/IT] f.
-Identify and use appropriate style and voice to achieve purpose in writing.
-[BSL/ CT/ EC] 2.
-Demonstrate CRITICAL THINKING.
+COURSE LEARNING OUTCOMES

+Upon successful completion of the course, the student will be able to...

+- 1. Establish PURPOSE\ in academic essays and other documents. - A. Analyze and determine purpose in relation to the rhetorical situation (writing context, topic, and audience).
+[BSL/CT]\\ - B. Generate academic essays and other texts that develop a central thesis (a statement of purpose).
+[CT/EC] - C. Use the writing process to plan, research, draft, and revise in order to determine and accomplish the purpose of the writing.
+[CT/EC/IT] - D. Use writing for a variety of purposes such as informing, analyzing, and persuading.
+[CT/EC] - E. Provide appropriate support (evidence and examples) from appropriate sources to accomplish the purpose of the writing.
+[BSL/CT/IT] - F. Identify and use appropriate style and voice to achieve purpose in writing.
+[CT]

+2. Demonstrate CRITICAL THINKING.

-a.
-Critically analyze the rhetorical situation for purpose, main ideas, support, audience, and organizational strategies in a variety of genres.
-[BSL/CT] b.
-Evaluate the currency, relevance, reliability, and appropriateness of texts and other media.
-[BSL/CT] c.
-Generate essays and other texts that demonstrate critical reading of sources and critical analysis of a topic.
-[CT/EC] d.
-Write a sustained academic argument incorporating multiple outside sources.
-[BSL/CT/EC/IT] e.
-Support claims with effective reasoning and appropriate sources (print and other media).
-[BSL/CT/EC] f.
-Collaborate with others to discuss, generate and analyze ideas.
-[CCE/CT] g.
-Interact effectively with different views and interpretations of a subject.
-[CCE/EC] 3.
-Demonstrate MULTITEXTUALITY in writing.
+- A. Read critically to analyze purpose, main ideas, support, audience, and organizational strategies in a variety of genres.
+[BSL/CT] - B. Evaluate the currency, relevance, reliability, and appropriateness of texts and other media.
+[BSL/CT] - C. Generate essays and other texts that demonstrate critical reading of sources and critical analysis of a topic.
+[CT/EC] - D. Support claims with effective reasoning and appropriate sources (print and other media).
+[BSL/CT/EC] - E. Collaborate with others to discuss, generate and analyze ideas.
+[CCE/CT] - F. Interact effectively with different views and interpretations of a subject.
+[CCE/EC]

+3. Demonstrate INTERTEXTUALITY in writing.